bite-your-idols/Gamestarter/README.md

 It is based on originally created addon by Mezo in OpenELEC official forums, since then, a lot of changes are made by other users.

+This is still a work in progress script.

 ### Installation instructions: